IMG

 There is an observation platform and a hide overlooking the Fleet.
 Another platform at the west end of the reserve has information panels on the wildlife and ecology of the site.

 A cafe and restrooms are available near the ticket office.
-The Cherries Cafe at the Abbey may be recommended for serious coffee and cakes, while the Swan Inn on the main road in Abbotsbury offers crab lunches and other pub fare according to the season.
+The Cherries Cafe at Abbey Farm may be recommended for serious coffee and cakes, while the Swan Inn on the main road in Abbotsbury offers crab lunches and other pub fare according to the season.

 Provide information about what type of facilities are available at